 How to get there?

-The Botanic Gardens are located 5 km from the centre of Utrecht.
+The Botanic Garden is located 5 km from the centre of Utrecht.
 You can reach Utrecht by train from all major cities in the Netherlands as it is the mean hub for trains.
 For example, the train from Amsterdam takes less than 30 minutes and runs direct 4x per hour.

 Once at Utrecht Central Station you can reach the Botanic Gardens at the Utrecht Science park by bus.
 Check the website 9292.nl and schedule your arrival to either “Padualaan” or “Botanische Tuinen”.

-You can also rent a bike from the train station and cycle to the Botanic Gardens in Utrecht.
+You can also rent a bike from the train station and cycle to the Botanic Garden in Utrecht.
 With all the bike lanes and sign posts, this is completely safe.

 If you arrive by car, you can best park your car at the nearby Park + Ride parking lot.
 You buy a ticket for €5 and can continue by bus.
-During the weekends, you can park near the Botanic Gardens at no extra costs.
+During the weekends, you can park near Utrecht botanical gardens at no extra costs.

 What does it costs to visit?